EvgeniyMukhamedjanov/liquid-ajax-cart/V3-QUANTITY.md

 Click: `preventDefault()` → `isProcessing()` ignores → an **empty field** stops here → `input.stepUp()` / `stepDown()` → a result below 0 lands on 0 → unchanged means stop → refresh button states, schedule the debounce.

 **An empty field is not a quantity to step from.** Native treats it as 0, so minus would land on `min` — or on 0 with no `min`, removing the line — and plus would collapse a line of 8 down to `min`.
 Both are data loss from a field the shopper merely cleared.

-It is normally unreachable, because clicking a button blurs the input and the `change` that fires restores the server value first; but macOS Safari and Firefox do not move focus on a button click (the same behaviour that makes `focusout` useless for flushing the debounce), so there the field is still empty when the click arrives. `commit()` guards the identical trap on its side.
+**Reached only when the input has no `value` attribute.** Clicking a button blurs the input, the `change` that fires runs `commit()`, and its empty-value branch restores the server value before the click handler runs — but `restore()` is a no-op with nothing to restore to, so the field is still empty when the click arrives. `commit()` guards the identical trap on its side.

+This guard was originally justified by macOS Safari and Firefox "not blurring on a button click". **That was wrong** — see [Browser facts](#browser-facts).

 The `try/catch` around stepping **reports the error**, including the exception itself.
 No known markup reaches it: the selector excludes both documented throw cases, and an input edited after connect stops matching that selector, so the null check bails first.
 That is the reason it reports rather than swallowing — a throw here is by definition something the selector does not model, and silence would leave a button that does nothing with no clue why.